renpy/renpy/sphinx/source/style_properties.rst

     Gives a number of pixels that are added to the vertical position computed using ypos and yalign.

-.. style-property:: offset tuple of (position, position)
+.. style-property:: offset tuple of (int, int)

-    Equivalent to setting xpos to the first component of the tuple, and ypos to the second component of the tuple.
+    Equivalent to setting xoffset to the first component of the tuple, and yoffset to the second component of the tuple.

 .. style-property:: xmaximum int